MillsJ09/cfr-timetables/README.md

 This is the **official repository** for our Timetable Viewer project.
 Created and maintained by **MillsJ09**.

+## About Us / Links
+Founded in 1964, Condor has connected the Channel Islands of Guernsey and Jersey with the UK and France (in addition to a short-lived link with Sark).
+In 2025, MillsJ09 founded Condor Ferries Roblox with the aim to become the most realistic operator in the ro-maritime space.
+Our team has over 16 years of travel experience with Condor Roblox in addition to real staff members.

 ## All rights reserved
 This design and its contents may not be copied, used, modified, or distributed without prior permission from **MillsJ09**.